HexerMaster1929/HexHub/README.md

 ## Legacy

-Legacy version of hexhub, Will be updated daily Until January 1st, 2023 @ 12:00 AM
+~~Legacy version of hexhub, Will be updated daily Until January 1st, 2023 @ 12:00 AM~~

-> Discontinued As Of Jan 1st, 2023.
+> Officially Discontinued.